awbla/awbla-student-workflow/content/2-photography.md

 Now that you've familiarized yourself with these concepts, keep in mind these settings for our purposes:

-- We aim for an F/Stop around F/13 or F/11.
+- We aim for an F-Stop around F/13 or F/11.

 - Our ISO must be below 400, ideally at: 200, 250, or 320.
-Do not go above 320 without consulting the digitization manager.
+Do not go above 320 without consulting the Digitization Manager.

 - Our shutter speed is usually 1/40 or 1/60.
-Anything slower than 1/40th is too slow and more light needs to be added, a lower f stop used, or a higher film speed used.
+Anything slower than 1/40th is too slow and more light needs to be added, a lower F-stop used, or a higher film speed used.

-- Remember that the camera needs to be in remote operation mode to be able to be controlled by the Foldio app.
-Once put into this mode it should stay in it unless the mode is cleared.
-This should already be set and good to go and is here largely for reference.
+- Remember that the camera needs to stay in remote operation mode to be controlled by the Foldio app.
+Once put into this mode, the camera should stay in it unless the mode is cleared.
+This setting should already be in place when you start taking pictures and is here largely for reference.

-- Shooting in Aperture priority mode is recommended.
+- Shooting in Aperture Priority Mode is recommended.

 - Make sure to position the turntable with the zero degree mark facing the front of the shot.

-- Make sure to use the start and stop cards for each Level, as otherwise it is very confusing to sort the files later.
+- Make sure to use the Start and Stop cards for each Level; otherwise it is very confusing to sort the files later.

 -------------
 ### Necessary Equipment